COMBASE/cloud-api-v3-js-client/docs/InventoriesKORONARetailApi.md

 <a name="getInventoryInventoryList"></a>
 # **getInventoryInventoryList**
-> InventoryList getInventoryInventoryList(accountId, inventoryIdOrNumber, inventoryListIdOrNumber)
+> InventoryList getInventoryInventoryList(koronaAccountId, inventoryId, inventoryListId)

 lists the inventory list